scalawithcats/scala-with-cats/src/pages/codata/exercise.typ

-#import "../stdlib.typ": info, warning, solution
+#import "../stdlib.typ": exercise, info, warning, solution
-== Exercise: Sets
+#exercise[Sets]

 In this extended exercise we'll explore the `Set` interface we have already used in several examples, reproduced below.